-Similarly, our departmental computer lab is designed to support our undergraduate instruction; and it provides a friendly meeting place for undergraduates working on team projects.
+The department’s computer lab is also designed to support our undergraduate instruction, and it provides a friendly meeting place for undergraduates working on team projects.

-We are rapidly expanding our graduate research facilities.
-We have two newly constructed research laboratories.
-Our bioengineering research laboratory is housed in a building that opened in 2009.
-It houses graduate students working on cell preservation, thermal therapy, cell-material interactions and bio-active bandages.
-The resources in this laboratory include fluorescent microscopy, laser confocal microscopy, mammalian and bacterial cell culture suites, atomic force microscopy, cryogenic equipment and a small animal facility.
+- the bioengineering research laboratory is dedicated to work on cell preservation, thermal therapy, cell-material interactions, and bio-active bandages.
+Resources include fluorescent microscopy, laser confocal microscopy, mammalian and bacterial cell culture suites, atomic force microscopy, cryogenic equipment, and a small animal facility.

-Our second research laboratory was created by renovation of storage space in 2004.
-This laboratory houses research in turbulent fluid dynamics, advanced nano-materials and fracture mechanics.
-Resources in this lab include laser particle velocimetry, an environmental test chamber, an optics lab and a materials testing suite.
+- another graduate laboratory is devoted to research in turbulent fluid dynamics, advanced nano-materials and fracture mechanics.
+Resources include laser particle velocimetry, an environmental test chamber, an optics lab, and a materials testing suite.

-Our graduate students are also involved in research at the Center for Innovation & Entrepreneurship (formerly ATMC) and at the Center for Marine Science and Technology.
+Students at both the undergraduate and graduate levels are also involved in research at the Center for Innovation & Entrepreneurship, in Fall River, and at the School for Marine Science and Technology, in New Bedford.